AliceO2Group/analysis-framework/docs/hyperloop/README.md

 # Hyperloop system

-The hyperloop train system is used to submit your analysis in a train to the Grid.
+The Hyperloop train system is used to submit your analysis in a train to the Grid.

 ## Preconditions